Terraform

 • OPA supports unit-testing, making it easier and faster to iterate your policies with confidence that they won’t break.

-How to Use OPA With Terraform (Tutorial)
+How to use OPA with Terraform (Tutorial)

 Let’s try to make that a bit less theoretical by using a specific example: Terraform.
 Terraform can produce a plan in JSON format via the terraform show command.
 This means that we can define policies for our infrastructure, and use OPA to make a decision about whether a plan is safe to apply or not: